wayneIBM/vpc-on-classic/errors.md

 An unexpected error occurred.
 This problem may be temporary.
 Try the request again in a few minutes.
 If this error persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

+## invalid_generation_parameter
+**Message**: The generation query parameter must be set to 1.

+For versions on and after 5/31/2019, the `generation` query parameter must be set to 1 to allow VPC on Classic API requests.

 ## invalid_id_format
 **Message**: Bad ID format.
 Ensure format is correct.